Why we need to change how we talk about how animals grieve

 “Death is one of the most severe social events that can happen in a social species."

-“I have witnessed immensely gentle and careful caretaking, but males can be aggressive in other instances – they are still themselves,” says Dr King, who has observed chimps and bonobos in the wild in several responses to death.
+“I have witnessed immensely gentle and careful caretaking, but male chimps can be aggressive in other instances – they are still themselves,” says Dr King, who has observed chimps, bonobos, gorillas and other primates for many years.
 “Like with people, it’s a mix depending on the personality, and it tends to break down along friendship lines.”

 It is the social dimensions in chimps that interest Dr Edwin van Leeuwen of the Max Planck Institute for Psycholinguistics.
 When he documented Noel cleaning the teeth of her adopted son Thomas – a highly unusual behaviour not seen before – he felt the motivations could be explains through social dynamics.